-- The difficulties experienced by some parents who have been unable to secure child maintenance for extended periods of time. - Concern for those families in which there was no maintenance arrangement in place (that is, no family-based nor CMS arrangement). - That some survivors of domestic abuse report that the system is often "weaponised" by ex-partners in order to continue to perpetuate abuse.
+- The difficulties experienced by some parents who have been unable to secure child maintenance for extended periods of time for a variety of reasons and the impact that this had on children. - Concern for those families in which there was no maintenance arrangement in place (that is, no family-based nor CMS arrangement). - That some survivors of domestic abuse report that the system is often "weaponised" by ex-partners in order to continue to perpetuate abuse.
 For example, by deliberately delaying or frustrating payments.
 The Member felt that the Bill had the potential to make positive changes. - Whether the Minister would, in due course, bring forward statistics and information to show how the legislation is reducing child maintenance arrears.